-Baking soda balances pH levels and removes unwanted bacteria and fungi from your baby’s skin.
-Take two tablespoons of baking soda and mix it in warm water.
-Wash your baby with this solution regularly to treat rashes and remember to let it dry on its own without using a towel.
-It works like a charm.
+Baking soda helps balance pH levels and removes the unwanted bacteria and fungi from a baby’s skin.
+Mix two tablespoons of baking soda in warm water and wash your baby’s rashes with this solution regularly.
+Let it air dry, and this remedy will work like a charm.

 12. Tea Tree Oil

-Tea tree oil is an excellent essential oil for treating diaper rashes due to its antiseptic and antibacterial properties.
+The antiseptic and antibacterial properties of tea tree oil make it an excellent remedy for diaper rashes in babies.
 Take about three drops of this oil and mix it with a carrier oil like coconut oil.
-Apply this mixture gently to your baby’s skin and watch it heal those rashes away.
+Apply this mix of oil gently on the rashes and watch them heal.

 15. Epsom Salt